cyniphile/rosalind/blog-post/blog-post.md

 ### If You Already Know About Rust, Skip This

-Rust is a "low-level language with high-level abstractions".
-It's supposed to be as fast and fine grained as C, but more "erognomic" (less code to write because of the said high level abstractions) and also much safer from bugs.
+Rust is a "low-level language with high-level abstractions."
+It's supposed to be as fast and fine-grained as C, but more "ergonomic" (less code to write because of the said high-level abstractions) and also much safer from bugs.

 Rust is not garbage collected.
-Instead the compiler helps you manually manage memory, and so requires you, the programmer, to write some extra bookeeping annotations about which functions are using which variables ("ownership", "borrowing", and "lifetimes").
-I've seen this called "semiautomatic memory management" (as opposed to C/C++ where you have to just know and remember how to manage memory; the compiler doesn't stop you from making mistakes).
+Instead, the compiler helps you manually manage memory and so requires you, the programmer, to write some extra bookkeeping annotations about which functions are using which variables ("ownership", "borrowing", and "lifetimes").
+I've seen this called "semiautomatic memory management" (as opposed to C/C++ where you have to just know how to manage memory; the compiler doesn't stop you from making mistakes).
 This is why people often complain about "fighting the compiler" with Rust because it's always pointing out inconsistencies in your variable management (in addition to all the type errors you get from normal compilers).
-That said, once something does compile you should have a memory safe, robust, and probably very fast program.
+That said, once something does compile you should have a memory-safe, robust, and probably very fast program.

-There are also other low level aspects of the language, for example there is not one `int` type but _eight_ depending if you want the integer to be signed and how many bits you want to represent it with.
+There are also other low-level aspects of the language; for example, there is not one `int` type but _eight_ depending if you want the integer to be signed and how many bits you want to represent it with.

 The [Rust book](https://doc.rust-lang.org/book/) is a very good resource for learning the language.
-It has a steep learning curve, though I've not really done low-level or systems programming before, so a lot of the effort for me was/is learning _that_.
-Overall I've found Rust is like bowling with the bumpers: can be maddening to be alwys bouncing back and forth down the lane but eventually I will knock some pins over, vs C++ where i'd immideately be in a gutter of weird memory issues.
+It has a steep learning curve, but I've also not really done low-level programming before, so a lot of the effort for me was learning _that_.
+Overall I've found Rust is like bowling with the bumpers: it can be maddening to be always bouncing back and forth down the lane but eventually I will knock some pins over, vs C++ where I'd immediately be in a gutter of weird silent errors.

 ## Rust Implementation

-The Rust implementation is pretty similar to the Python one (especially since we used Python type hints), except for the `&` borrow notation and the `.collect()` we have to explicity call on the `.chars` iterator (more on iterators in another post).
+The Rust implementation is pretty similar to the Python one (especially since we used Python type hints), except for the `&` borrow notation and the `.collect()` we have to explicitly call on the `.chars` iterator (more on iterators in another post).

 ``` rust
 // rust hand rolled